digitalocean/clusterlint/checks.md

 Note the trailing `-` on the key; this causes `kubectl` to delete the label or taint.

-## Images hosted on docker.pkg.github.com
+## Images From GitHub Packages Docker Registry

 - Name: `docker-pkg-github-com-registry`
 - Groups: `containerd`, `doks`

-`containerd` cannot pull container images from `docker.pkg.github.com` due to a [protocol mismatch](https://github.com/containerd/containerd/issues/3291#issuecomment-683700425).
-As `docker.pkg.github.com` is GitHub's old package registry, [they recommend migrating to `ghcr.io`](https://docs.github.com/en/packages/guides/migrating-to-github-container-registry-for-docker-images#domain-changes).
+containerd cannot pull container images from `docker.pkg.github.com` due to a [protocol mismatch](https://github.com/containerd/containerd/issues/3291#issuecomment-683700425).
+DOKS 1.20 and newer use containerd as the container runtime, and are unable to use images from `docker.pkg.github.com`.

 ### Example